 Our liquidity as of December 31, 2018 consisted of cash and cash equivalents and unused commitments under our ABL Facility, which is discussed below.
 Our practice is to maintain sufficient liquidity through cash from operations and our ABL Facility, to mitigate the impacts of any adverse financial market conditions on our operations.
 We believe that cash generated from operations, together with amounts available under the ABL Facility, will be adequate to permit us to meet our obligations over the next 12 months.
-However, we cannot assure you that our cash provided by operating activities, cash and cash equivalents or cash available under our US ABL Facility or Canadian ABL Facility in one our future needs.
-If we are unable to generate sufficient cash flows from operations in the future, and if availability under our US ABL Facility or Canadian ABL Facility is not sufficient, we may have to obtain additional financing.
+However, we cannot assure you that our cash provided by operating activities, cash and cash equivalents or cash available under our US ABL Facility or Canadian ABL Facility will be sufficient to meet our future needs.
+If we are unable to generate sufficient, we may have to obtain additional financing.
 See "Risk Factors-Risks Relating to Our Capital Structure-Global capital and credit market conditions could materially and adversely affect our ability to access the capital and credit markets or the ability of key counterparties to perform their obligations to us."